msadat50/SCARA-ROBOTIC-ARM/README.md

 ## Final_Reflections

 ### Coding Reflection- Malachi
+## How code works and things you learned as you went on

 ### Cad Reflection- Mariam
 In the beginning, I think I underestimated how many different parts of the box needed to change and extruded because they need to hold other parts.
 Thinking through all of this was a lot.
 Each time when we were finished there was always a differnt problem to slove thank fully Mr. H helped me get through all of it.
 Each time when we were done we had to double check to see if there was other problem.